AndileGumada1/AndileGumada1/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions .
 - 🎓 &nbsp; Studied Systems Development at JumpCo Software Labs in Cresta.
-- 💼 &nbsp; Working as a Help Desk Technician at South West Gauteng College.
+- 💼 &nbsp; Working as a Junior Software Developer at Xgile IT Randburg.
-- 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Microservices.
+- 🌱 &nbsp; Learning more about Design PaCloud Architecture, Systems Design and Microservices.

 <h3> 🛠 &nbsp;Tech Stack</h3>